Promises, lies and betrayals in the fantasy world of Magic: The Gathering

 Experience multiplayer Magic as never before!
 Play with an entirely new card type, Identities, as you watch your twisting and political games unfold.
 Can you outmaneuver your opponents in achieving your secret goals?

-What is the Treachery game variant and how to play at it.Learn More
+What is the Treachery game variant and how to play it.Learn More

 To play a game of Treachery, you need to print a few custom cards.Download

-Also known as "Kindgom," "Usurper," "Throne Magic" or "Assassin;" Treachery is a casual multiplayer game variant for Magic: The Gathering™ and optimized for the Commander/EDH format.
-Play among four different roles, each with an unique victory condition: Leader, Guardian, Assassin, and Traitor.
+Also known as "Kindgom," "Usurper," "Throne Magic" or "Assassin;" Treachery is a casual multiplayer fan-made game variant for Magic: The Gathering™ and optimized for the Commander/EDH format.
+Play among four different roles, each with a unique victory condition: Leader, Guardian, Assassin, and Traitor.
 Inspired by the boardgame "BANG!".

 You will love this variant if you enjoy playing games like BANG!, Werewolf, Resistance or Shadow Hunters!
 Treachery allows for a totally different group dynamics than classic multiplayer: the Assassins hunt the Leader, the Guardians try to protect the Leader and the Traitor is pulling the strings from the shadows, trying to be the last player standing.